Near New Market in Scott County, Minnesota — The American Midwest (Upper Plains)

 More.
 Search the internet for The Big Woods.

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on January 17, 2009, by Keith L of Wisconsin Rapids, Wisconsin.
-This page has been viewed 1,307 times since then and 15 times this year.
+This page has been viewed 1,333 times since then.
 Photos: 1, 2. submitted on January 17, 2009, by Keith L of Wisconsin Rapids, Wisconsin. • Kevin W. was the editor who published this page.